-The meaning of the earliest instance that I have found is not really clear; it is from one of the unconnected paragraphs of the second page of The West Alabamian (Carrolton, Alabama) of Wednesday 21st June 1893:
+The meaning of the earliest occurrence of a Chinaman’s chance that I have found is not really clear—it is from The West Alabamian (Carrolton, Alabama) of Wednesday 21st June 1893:

 Col. Ainsworth, who had charge of the government building in Washington, known as Ford’s theater, stated that all he wanted was a “Chinaman’s chance.”
 The investigation before the deputy coroner looked more to the trial of Col. Ainsworth than an investigation to know the truth.
 Justice Bingham decided that a deputy could not hold an inquest and referred the matter to the proper officer.
 The government clerks did not demean themselves very well while the inquest was proceeding before the deputy.

 Ford’s Theater, in Washington, D.C., was the site of the assassination of Abraham Lincoln (1809-65), 16th president of the USA (1861-65).
 In the 1880s, Ford’s Theater became a War Department pensions office.
 According to Atlas Obscura:

 In 1893 Col. Fred Ainsworth, the chief of the pension bureau, ordered construction to install electric lights in the building, “for the comfort and convenience of the employees,” the New York Times reported at the time.
 The electric light plant required extensive renovation to the basement, and employees began getting edgy when they noticed plaster falling from the ceiling on the upper floors.